 From the collection points the lamps are transported to the recycling facility.
 There the lamps are crushed in a chemical solution which binds mercury.
 Mercury is transformed into a harmless mercury sulfide, a form in which mercury usually occurs in the nature.

-Metal and glass are being washed and screened.
+Metal and glass are then being washed and screened.
 All components are being regularly analyzed for mercury.
 Only mercury sulfide ends up in the disposal.

 |Container used for collection and transportation of lamps.||Lamps are being fed into the crushing machine.||Separated glass is transported to glass container.|

-|Lamp crushing machine.||Materials from separator are carried to different containers.||After transporting lamps container is being washed and prepared to be used again.|
+|Lamp crushing machine.||Materials from separator are carried to different containers.||After transporting lamps the container is washed and prepared to be used again.|